-- Gnawing on the right bones is nutritious and good for your pet’s teeth and gums.
+- Gnawing on the right bones which we will discuss later is nutritious and good for your pet’s teeth and gums.
 Plus, it also provides hours of enjoyment (chewing = mental health!).
 Chewing also exercises your pet’s neck and shoulder muscles as well as his mouth.
 This action helps stimulate his neurotransmitters in the brain for overall health too.

 - A bad diet (meaning any kibble diet, however “premium” it is) can be a direct cause of weak teeth and weak gums.
 Its full of carbohydrates that convert easily to sugar/glucose.